frostbyte134/frostbyte134.github.io/_posts/2021-08-14-system-design.markdown

 - scale data tier by sharding (`Hotkey problem` still exists)
 - CI, logging,

+### Chap 3 Framework for System Design Interviews
+- The SDI simulates real-life problem solving where two co-workers collaborate on ambiguous problems
+  - open-ended, no perfec answer
+  - demonstrate design skill, defend your design choices, and respond to feedback in a constructive manner
+- An effective SDI gives strong signal about a person's ability to
+  - collaborate / work under pressure
+  - __ability to ask good questions__ is also an essential skill, and many interviewers specifically look for this skill
+  - making a proper assumptions

+Red flags
+- over-engineering / obsession on design purity / ignore tradeoff

+> In a SDI, giving out an answer ASAP without thinking gives you no bonus points

+Steps
+1. Write down your assumptions on the whiteboard or paper.
+2. propose high-lvl design / calculations
+   1. if possible, go through a few use case
+3. deep-dive (specific)

 ### Chap 4 Rate Limiter
 - [참고](https://stripe.com/blog/rate-limiters)